CMU-CORGI/CMU-CORGI.github.io/_people/baphomet.md

 webpage:
 image: images/baphy-snow.jpg
 start: 2018-12-07
-end: ''
+end: 2025-09-19
 ---

-Baphomet is the second-in-command of CORGi.
+Baphomet was the second-in-command of CORGi during Arya's chairdogship, and was unfortunately gone too soon.
-Baphy has many feelings and poor impulse control, but his heart is in the right place.
+Baphy was a sweet boy with many feelings and poor impulse control.
+His heart was in the right place, and he is sorely missed.